RareFormLabs/craft-inertia/README.md

 Attaching the CSRF token, the action param, and the `forceFormData` option is required for Craft to process the request correctly, **but it's recommended to use the adapter's helper to remove this repetitive boilerplate.**

+### Using the Adapter's Helper

-The adapter will automatically attach the CSRF token, action param, and set the `forceFormData` option to `true` for you, but needs access to the axios instance used by Inertia's native library.
-All that's needed on your end is to attach Axios to the window object, and the adapter will take care of the rest.
+The adapter will automatically attach the CSRF token, action param, and set the `forceFormData` option to `true` for you, but needs access to the same Axios instance used by Inertia's native library.

+For the majority of projects, all that's needed on your end is to attach Axios to the window object.
+The adapter will take care of the rest.
+(Having issues?
+Visit troubleshooting section below)

 ```js
 import axios from "axios";